nyl-auster/okcdesign/README.md

 OKCDesign is a Drupal 7 starter theme for developers, based on zurb foundation 5 framework : http://foundation.zurb.com/

-Use "drush okc-theme yourthemename" to create a subtheme and start working.
-*Never* edit okcdesign files unless you wish to contribute to the project.

 Features :
-- Get all the power of foundation :  Grid system, components, responsive design etc...
+- Enjoy all the foundation goodness in Drupal 7 :  Grid system, components, responsive design etc...
-- a ready-to-use integration of foundation topbar to Drupal, working out of the box.
+- A ready-to-use integration of foundation topbar to Drupal, working out of the box.
 - Remove all drupal native css, excepts those very needed for administration purposes
 - Powerfull theme plugin system : Enabled plugins you need, configure them as needed.